liamAppleton/Random-Quote-Generator/README.md

 # Random-Quote-Generator
 A random quote generator React/JS app.

-The app will generate random quotes and there will be functionality to add favourites to a quotes able.
+The app will generate random quotes and save a copyable history of quotes.